sinusphi/venvipy/README.md

 >Currently _VenviPy_ is designed to work on Linux OS only (maybe a Windows port could come somtime in the future)

-If you want to run _VenviPy_ using your operating system's Python (3.3+) make sure the packages `python3-venv` and `python3-pip` are installed, because in this case the operating system's venv and pip will be used to perform commands inside a specific environment.
+If you want to run _VenviPy_ using your operating system's Python (3.3+) make sure the packages `python3-venv` and `python3-pip` are installed, because in this case the operating system's venv and pip will be used to perform the commands.

 ### Installation